Cost of Divorce in Texas

 In addition to our standard online divorce services, the following optional documents and filings are available at clear, flat-rate pricing.
 All documents are prepared by a Texas-licensed attorney.

-• Power of Attorney to Transfer Motor Vehicle Title – $25
+• Vehicle Power of Attorney: A Power of Attorney to Transfer a Motor Vehicle Title for $75

-• Notice of Nonsuit / Order Granting Nonsuit – $50
+• a Notice of Nonsuit or Order Granting Nonsuit for $50, and

-• Motion for Judgment Nunc Pro Tunc (with Order) – $50
+• a Motion for Judgment Nunc Pro Tunc with accompanying Order for $50.

 Attorney-caused errors are corrected at no charge.